 - Production of simple sugars that can be stored or used for growth.

 Although this phase does not directly release oxygen, it depends on the products of the light reactions.
-Together, the two stages see to it that which gas is released during photosynthesis is answered clearly: oxygen arises from water splitting, while carbon is captured and stored But it adds up..
+Together, the two stages check that which gas is released during photosynthesis is answered clearly: oxygen arises from water splitting, while carbon is captured and stored Worth keeping that in mind..

 Scientific Explanation of Oxygen Release

 The liberation of oxygen during photosynthesis is rooted in the chemistry of water and light.
-Consider this: water molecules are composed of hydrogen and oxygen, and breaking them requires significant energy.
+Still, water molecules are composed of hydrogen and oxygen, and breaking them requires significant energy.
 Plants meet this demand by using light to excite electrons, creating an energetic current that pulls water apart.

 This process occurs in a cluster of proteins and metal ions known as the oxygen-evolving complex.
 As electrons are removed from water, oxygen atoms combine to form molecular oxygen, which diffuses out of the plant.
 The balance of this reaction is precise: